BaptisteD51/nouveau-theme-caweb/README.md

 3. Don't forget to create the folder you indicated in your path.
 A folder *languages* is well suited for that purpose.

 #### Internationalization functions
-Now you need to encapsulate each hardcoded string with internationalization functions like this :
+Now you need to encapsulate each hardcoded string with internationalization functions like this:

 ```
     <?php __('the_string', 'the_textdomain_name') ?>